 At the main entrance to Southgate, be greeted by ‘Ophelia’, a sculpture consisting of mosaic tiles, by celebrated artist Deborah Halpern.
 Deborah usually begins her mosaic work with sketches, although not all pieces are planned.
 Next, the figure is created from steel mesh and sprayed with expanding foam.
 Deborah then carves the shape of her piece and covers it with a fibro-glass skin.
 Finally, ceramic tiles are adhered to the skin to create the mosaic sculpture.
 All Deborah’s pieces are decorated with a “big face.”
 This is her signature and it gives her artworks life and emotion.

-Proceeding down the stairs from the upper to mid-levels, look out for the sculptural gates ‘Forbidden Areas’ by Maurice Hughes.
+Take the escalators up to the mid and upper levels of Southgate and look out for the sculptural gates ‘Forbidden Areas’ by Maurice Hughes.

 Looking left towards the Yarra River and sitting upon her own balcony is Loretta Quinn’s sculpture, ‘Crossing the First Threshold’.
 There is a sense of ‘folk religion’ in much of her art, and whether the symbols derive from the mystery of a Latin mass or the animist universe, a Celtic myth or a Japanese garden, she says they are ‘visual references to which others will relate’.